Marketing’s job is never done. It’s about perpetual motion. We must continue to innovate every day.

 5. Engage with students and alumni via LinkedIn

-Use the effect of networks, such as alumni networks, and harness such an effect to boost enrolment.
+Use the effect of networks, such as alumni networks, and harness such an effect to boost enrollment.
 LinkedIn is a sure hit of a platform for that.

 Many companies have forgotten they sell to actual people.
 Humans care about the entire experience, not just the marketing or sales or service.
 To really win in the modern age, you must solve for humans.